52 Types of Beetles in Washington State

 33. Jewel Beetle

-When most people think of beetles, they picture one of several species that you might find inside a garden or house.
+When most people think of beetles, they picture one of several species you might find in a garden or house.
 Garden beetles are members of one family (the Chrysomelidae) that feed on plants.

 Jewel beetles, however, are members of an entirely different family (Buprestidae).
 This family contains about 2,000 species—more than all other beetle families—but many are rare.